-PERFORMANCES:October 27 and 28 at Spotlight Studios for the Performing Arts in Fairport
+PERFORMANCES:March 8 and 9 at Spotlight Studios for the Performing Arts in Fairport

-PREPARE:Choose a scene to prepare and be ready to read lines at the audition.
+PREPARE:Choose a scene from the audition packet to prepare and be ready to read lines at the audition.
 Scene packets can be downloaded from here: Audition Scenes.

-REHEARSALS:Refer to the audition form for a complete list of potential rehearsals.
-Please note you will NOT be called for every listed rehearsal - a more detailed schedule will be distributed after casting takes place.
+REHEARSALS:Use the audition form to fill out all potential rehearsals.
+Please be detailed.
+A rehearsal schedule will be created from these conflicts.
+Note that excessive conflicts will factor into casting decisions.
+A detailed schedule will be distributed after casting takes place.
 Cast members must attend all Mandatory Rehearsals.

 QUESTIONS:585-305-4767 (leave a message and your call will be returned) or email johnb@SpotlightArts.com